bar0x/Ultimate-Guitar-extractor/README.md

 # Ultimate Guitar extractor
-simple scripts that fetch an Ultimate Guitar webpage and exports song text into a .txt file Working 2025/03/24
+simple scripts that fetchs an Ultimate Guitar webpage and exports songs text into a .txt file Working 2025/03/24

-made by bar0x